i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

   Destination:    Usually the actual destination ID (see notes), 4 byte integer
   Term:           Current term, 8 byte integer
-  Next Index:     Initialized to leader last log index + 1, 8 byte integer Is Accepted:    1 if accepted, 0 if not accepted (1 byte)
+  Next Index:     Initialized to leader last log index + 1, 8 byte integer Is Accepted:    1 if accepted, 0 if not accepted (see notes), 1 byte

 {% endhighlight %}